 Insurance Reserves-We use a combination of third-party insurance and self-insurance for a number of risk management activities including workers' compensation, general liability and employee-related health care benefits.
 We maintain reserves for our self-insured losses, which are estimated based on historical claims experience and actuarial and other assumptions.
-The self-insurance reserve at April 30, 2016 and January 30, 2016 was \$2.3 million and \$2.1 million.
+The self-insurance reserve at October 29, 2016 and January 30, 2016 was \$2.8 million and \$2.1 million.

-5. Revolving Credit Facilities and Debt
+4. Revolving Credit Facilities and Debt

-On February 5, 2016, the Company entered into an asset-based revolving credit agreement with Wells Fargo Bank, National Association as administrative agent, collateral agent, letter of credit issuer and lenders, which provides for a senior secured revolving credit facility of up to \$100 million ("ABL Facility"), subject to a borrowing base, with a letter of credit sub-limit of \$10 million.
+On February 5, 2016, the Company entered into an asset-based revolving credit agreement with Wells Fargo Bank, National Association, which provides for a senior secured revolving credit facility of up to \$100 million ("ABL Facility"), subject to a borrowing base, with a letter of credit sub-limit of \$10 million.
 The ABL Facility is available for working capital and other general corporate purposes.
-The ABL Facility replaces our \$25.0 million (which, pursuant to an accordion feature, could have been increased to \$35.0 million at our discretion) secured revolving credit facility with Wells Fargo, which was entered into on July 9, 2014 and was scheduled to expire on September 1, 2016.
+The ABL Facility replaced our \$25.0 million secured revolving credit facility with Wells Fargo, which was entered into on July 9, 2014.
 The ABL Facility will mature on February 5, 2021.